vishvAsa/tipiTaka/meta/contemporary-vajrayAna.md

 ## Clergy
 ### lAma
 - bauddha vajrayAna lAma-s function as ritualists.
-They are frequently compared to Hindu "paNDits" (ie archakas and purohitas).
+They are frequently compared to Hindu "paNDits" (ie. archakas and purohitas).
 - They are highly regarded.
 They're engaged and patronized by villagers even for village festivals.
 - Mostly (as in case of hindu v1s), their knowledge is low; with the questioning clear-headed scholarly type being rare.
 - Some are trained in tibetan Ayurveda medicine.